menu

 Juggernaut and Sidekick are purposely balanced to avoid being extremely overpowered, making it easier for newer players to pick up 2XKO.
 Learning how to pilot a single character instead of two characters is literally half the work.

-Because you have access to assists, Sidekick is better for transitioning to one of the three main Fuses.
+Because you have access to Assists, Sidekick is better for transitioning to one of the three main Fuses.

 Juggernaut has the mega benefit of having immediate access to Fury, and every champ has touch of death Fury combos.
 Even though neither of these Fuses has had much presence in high-level play, it doesn't mean that they aren't still decently strong.